vvhr/advanced-ele-ui/README.md

 - ⬜ Build the `advanced-ele-ui-docs` component library documentation project to provide better usage guidance!

 ### 🔮 Mid-term Plan (v1.x)
-- ⬜ `AeDialog`: Enhance the dialog component. `el-dialog` is currently rough in style and functionality; we will encapsulate a more attractive and controllable dialog component.
+- ✅ `AeDialog`: Enhance the dialog component. `el-dialog` is currently rough in style and functionality; we will encapsulate a more attractive and controllable dialog component.
-- ⬜ `AeDrawer`: Drawer component, same as above.
+- ✅ `AeDrawer`: Drawer component, same as above.
+- ✅ `AeTabs`: Tabs component, same as above.
 > The following components will be released separately as the **advanced-ai-ui** component package for on-demand importing.
 - ⬜ `AeInputAI`: A dialog component specialized for AI chat scenarios, supporting a custom toolbar, text input, file upload, image upload, voice input, and theme switching.
 - ⬜ `AeMessageAI`: A chat bubble component for AI chat scenarios, supporting avatar, name, time, content area, deep-thought area, attached images and file display, buttons for copy, resend, like, feedback, voice playback, etc. Supports custom footer controls.